PARTYMANX/partymod-thps2/README.md

 [Other PARTYMOD Releases Available Here](https://partymod.newnet.city/)

 ## Features and Fixes
-* Replaced renderer with new bindless Vulkan renderer
+* Replaces renderer with new bindless Vulkan renderer
-* Replaced input system entirely with new, modern system using the SDL2 library
+* Replaces input system entirely with new, modern system using the SDL2 library
-* Improved window handling allowing for custom resolutions and configurable windowing
+* Improves window handling allowing for custom resolutions and configurable windowing (as well as supporting high DPI scaling)
 * Game resolution is now independent from window resolution, allowing the game to run at original 240p or 480p, in addition to window size
-* Replaced the gamma correction that resulted in the game looking washed out, instead using PSX-style texture color blending
+* Replaces the gamma correction that resulted in the game looking washed out, instead using PSX-style texture color blending
-* Fixed a number of rendering bugs
+* Fixes a number of rendering bugs
+* Fixes vehicle sounds constantly resetting in NY City and Philadelphia
 * Movement stick now controls menus
-* Improved cursor handling, only showing it when relevant and using the system cursor to prevent latency
+* Improves cursor handling, only showing it when relevant and using the system cursor to prevent latency
-* Replaced configuration files with new INI-based system (see partymod.ini)
+* Replaces configuration files with new INI-based system (see partymod.ini)
 * Custom configurator program to handle new configuration files
-* Fixed memory manager to prevent memory corruption and crashes related to it
+* Fixes memory manager to prevent memory corruption and crashes related to it
-* Added setting for autokick, allowing it to be turned off easily
+* Restores player control settings menu, allowing players to toggle vibration and autokick settings
-* Fixed loading saves
+* Fixes loading write-protected saves
+* Experimental: An optional THPS1 career mode, converting the game to recreate the THPS1 career with THPS2's mechanics, which can be enabled with a setting or by passing `-thps1career` to `THPS2.exe`

 ## Installation
 1. Download PARTYMOD from the releases tab